 Whether you’re building a new site or thinking of updating your original one, it pays to take a good look at site architecture and consider your options before you get started.

 Creating an intentional hierarchy for your website sends clear signals about which content is most important and how it relates to the other pages on your site.
-In addition to providing signposts for visitors, these hierarchical signals help search engines understand what’s on your site so that they can find, index, and display your content on search results pages (SERPs).
+In addition to providing signposts for visitors, a hierarchical structure helps search engines understand what’s on your site so that they can find, index, and display your content on search engine results pages (SERPs).

 Why Is Your Site Architecture Important?

-Regardless of how many pages you have on your website, its structure plays an essential role in how visitors experience your offering, and search engines crawl your site.
+Your website structure plays an essential role in how visitors experience your content and search engines crawl your site.

 Let’s break down the two most critical functions of website architecture: